Pascal and Maximus: Rapunzel's Tangled Adventure

 Upon returning to the ivy-covered tower, he is again attacked by the white snake that had killed his mother.
 Fortunately, his time with Rapunzel had made him brave, and he fends off the snake until Rapunzel arrives.

 Maximus continues to be the guard's greatest steed in arresting criminals in all of Corona.
 He seems to have feelings for a female horse named Fidella.

-Miscellaneous
+Video games

 Both Pascal and Maximus appear in the Nintendo DS version of Tangled: The Video Game (2010).
 While playing mostly as Rapunzel, players are allowed to "interact with Flynn, Pascal, and Maximus", according to Nintendo.com.
 The video game includes a minigame inspired by Pascal entitled "Pascal's Colors/Melody Match".

+Pascal and Maximus appear as supporting characters in Kingdom Hearts III (2019), fulfilling the same role as in Tangled in the world based on the film.